dauiysuns/TAAM_group7/README.md

 # CSCB07Project TAAM
+Welcome to TAAM, the Toronto Asian Art Museum Collecion Management app!
+Using TAAM, a user can browse and search any of the items in the museum using their phone.
+Are you an admin?
-To get started as an Admin?
-Sign up or use:
+To get started as an Admin, Sign up or use:
 > User: demo@demo.com
 >
 > Password: demodemo
+As an Admin, you have more responsibility over the collections database.
+You can add or remove items, as well as generate reports on a select collection (see more below).

 ## Requirements
 This project was written for Android with API versions 34/35.
 Preferably using Pixel 6-8.